 These belts are traditionaly best known for their ability to carry high-temperature products, but they offer benefits way beyond this.

-They are strong - as strong as 2-ply PVC - whilst having an easily-cleaned surface similar to Polyurethane.
+They are strong - as strong as 2-ply PVC - whilst having an easily-cleaned surface similar to Polyurethene.
 (PU) Bizarely, the belt has the seemingly contradictory properties of high-grip AND easy release. (e.g. it resists produce sticking).
 The combination of high temperature, food-grade hygienic surface, grip and release makes it very popular in the baking and confectionery industries.

 In the wider industrial sphere, its high temperature carrying resistance is comparable to PTFE/Kevlar belting, except that it is physically stronger than those materials.
 It's non-stick characteristic is not quite as good as PTFE, nor is its ability to go around knife-edges. (although with a minimum knife-edge radius of just 4mm, it is no slouch either).The belt consists of a low-friction nylon backing, with a Silicon impregnated carrying surface.
 It can be provided as vulcanised "endless" loops, as well as working with steel fasteners.